AreteQin/MECH370/README.md

 ## Lab report
 [Example file](documents/report_example.pdf)

+## Files need to be submitted to the Moodle
+All your files including matlab code, Simscape and Simulink models need to be submitted to the Moodle.

 ## Matlab access
 Students can not install Matlab on their own laptops.
 But you can remotely access the Matlab using desktops on campus.
 Detailed information can be found [here](https://www.concordia.ca/ginacody/aits/support/faq/connect-from-home.html).